ACICT-DEPI/MIN1_AIS5_M1e-Telecom-Customer-Churn/README.md

 **4. Deployment**:
 - Save a model as .pkl file for using in depolyment.
-- Deploy model and run with Streamlit.
+- Deploy model and run with Streamlit app.

 ### Results
 - **Best Model in Supervised Learning**: XGBoost Classifier with an accuracy of 95% and ROC AUC of 99%.